They are nutritious and originally vegan:

 - Method of preparation: pounding steamed rice (➡️dense, chewy texture), sifting rice powder and then steaming it (➡️fluffy, powdery texture), fermenting rice batter and then steaming it (➡️slightly tart flavor, bubbles in dough)

 In general, rice cakes will not taste as sweet as our contemporary Western desserts.
 Modern versions and especially the ones with (red) bean filling, however, can turn them into rather filling, rich and nutritious sugar bombs. 😋 If the filling or topping of the rice cake contains nuts beside beans, this adds further sources of energy!
 Curiously enough, there exists a modern kind of tteok that is coated in crumbs of sponge cake – this is an exception to the otherwise vegan food item.
 Also, there are varieties, which are not sweetened at all.
-You will find these plain rice cakes in Korean dishes such as tteok-bokki (떡볶이) or in the soup tteokguk (떡국).
-But more on this later, in a future post.
+You can find these plain rice cakes, which are called garae-tteok (가래떡), in savory dishes such as tteok-bokki (떡볶이) or the soup tteok-guk (떡국).

-Normally, rice cakes can be found as a to-go snack packaged into plastic foil basically everywhere – in convenience stores, on markets, on the street, in the subway and of course at “rice cake houses” (tteok jip 떡집/ tteok bang 떡방), where they are produced on location.
-What’s better than enjoying fresh rice cakes, as long as they are still warm, soft and chewy? 😋
+Normally, rice cakes can be found as a to-go snack packaged into plastic foil basically everywhere – in convenience stores, supermarkets, on traditional markets, on the street, in the subway and of course at “rice cake houses” (tteok-jip 떡집/ tteok-bang 떡방), where they are produced on location.
+What’s better than enjoying fresh rice cakes, while they are still warm, soft and chewy? 😋

 In Seoul, prices for the dessert/snack types of tteok lie between 2000 and 3000 KRW per package, but this varies by regional location, brand and quality of ingredients.

 Other than this, you may find rice cakes served for dessert in traditional Korean restaurants (the fancier type of restaurant!), in traditional tea houses (jeontong chatjip 전통 찻집) or at tteok cafes, which are nowadays increasing in Seoul.
-At such locations, rice cakes are occasionally served roasted and garnished with a drizzle of honey, condensed milk or a kind of syrup along with other toppings.
-You may also see them as the topping in other desserts such as bingsu (빙수), which is a shaved ice dessert.
+At such locations, rice cakes are occasionally served roasted and decorated with a drizzle of honey, condensed milk or a kind of syrup along with other toppings.
+You may also see them garnishing other desserts such as bingsu (빙수), which is Korea’s famous shaved ice dessert.

 Apart from this, please note that rice cakes taste best the day they are produced!
 In case you happen to buy fresh rice cakes in bulk (which is often cheaper, especially at traditional markets), be aware of the following facts: